mattfan00/gomix/README.md

-# gomiex
+# gomix

-gomiex (short for go-microservices-example) is a simple example of building microservices in go.
+gomix (short for go-microservices-example) is a simple example of building microservices in go.